-- RESLU-1.1 Develop and disseminate educational information to be included in the issuance of zoning permits for land use changes in the rural areas of the County.
-Such information should include information for new rural residents and owners of new commercial, industrial or other non- agricultural uses to help them understand the responsibilities that comes with land ownership including weed control, fence maintenance and erosion control. - RESLU-1.2 Ideally, new residential development within Cherry County should be focused on the communities of the county; except for those still farming in the county.
-Large residential subdivisions should be located next to or near the communities within Cherry County.

-- RESLU-1.3 Residential developments should be separated from more intensive uses, such as agriculture, industrial, and commercial development, by the use of setbacks, buffer zones, or impact easements. - RESLU-1.4 Encourage low to zero non-farm densities in Cattle Country areas.
+- RESLU-1.1 Ideally, new residential development within Cherry County should be focused on the communities of the county; except for those still farming in the county.
+Large residential subdivisions should be located next to or near the communities within Cherry County. - RESLU-1.2 Residential developments should be separated from more intensive uses, such as agriculture, industrial, and commercial development, by the use of setbacks, buffer zones, or impact easements. - RESLU-1.3 Encourage low to zero non-farm densities in Cattle Country areas. - RESLU-1.4 Any new lots or tracts created should have a minimum area of 2 1/2 acres with a maximum lot depth to width ratio of 3 to 1.

-Develop subdivision regulations to provide a quality living environment while avoiding inefficient and expensive public infrastructure expansions. - RESLU-1.5 Any new lots or tracts created should have a minimum area of 2 1/2 acres with a maximum lot depth to width ratio of 3 to 1 - RESLU-1.6 All proposed rural area developments should be based on reasonable expectations and no large-scale development should be approved without: - The submission and approval of a layout and design concept, with provision for the staging and servicing of all phases of the development; - 2.
-The approval of all federal and state agencies relative in any applicable health, safety and environmental controls: and - An adequate demonstration of the financial capacity (escrows, performance bonds, etc.) and responsibility of the applicants to complete the development and provide for operation and maintenance services. - 4.
-Should not be located in any natural hazard area, such as a floodplain (unless a sandpit development mitigating the circumstances) or area of geologic hazard, steep slope, severe drainage problems or soil limitations for building or subsurface sewage disposal, if relevant. - 5.
-Should be furnished with adequate access when possible a minimum of two entrances and exits. - RESLU-1.7 New residential construction or relocations should not be allowed along any minimum maintenance road unless the road is upgraded to county specifications and paid for by the property owner, prior to construction.
+- RESLU-1.5 All proposed rural area developments should be based on reasonable expectations and no large-scale development should be approved without: - The submission and approval of a layout and design concept, with provision for the staging and servicing of all phases of the development; - 2.
+The approval of all federal and state agencies relative in any applicable health, safety and environmental controls; and - 3.
+Should not be located in any natural hazard area. - 4.
+Should be furnished with adequate access when possible a minimum of two entrances and exits. - RESLU-1.6 New residential construction or relocations should not be allowed along any minimum maintenance road unless the road is upgraded to county specifications and paid for by the property owner, prior to construction.